• ๐Ÿ†“ Bodyweight Workout

 By Jarlo Ilano, MPT

-It’s not just about discomfort; it’s about a diminished quality of life.
+But this isn’t just about discomfort; it’s about how much this impacts your overall quality of life.

 Three Point Bridge GroupAs you can see the Three Point Bridge is a pretty unique exercise; it’s a position that combines a lot of movement that most people just don’t do too often.
 And that’s why it’s so helpful!